hellstorm-software/Kult-Rising/readme.md

 - added sea mines to Floor 7
 - duplicated hub level to keep a smaller one for less optimized machines
 - began adding car controller to Floor 7
+- began building a second "island" on floor 7

 Fixes
 - <i>fixed a bug that caused grapple to not fire</i>